+- Assess patient for respiratory and cardiac arrest.

+- If witnessed or unwitnessed arrest, initiate quality CPR and proceed to first defibrillation as soon as possible.

+- Defib:

+- A Use manufacturer's recommendations.

+- P Pedi pads if available

+- CPR for 1-2 minutes

+- Repeat cycles of defib, CPR for 2 minutes.

-- Assess patient for respiratory and cardiac arrest. - Initiate CPR and defibrillate using the most current American Heart Association Guidelines. - Patient should be transported as appropriate. - In all cardiac arrests, consider treatable causes(i.e., "Hs and Ts"): - H: hypothermia, hypoxia - T: tension pneumothorax
+- Patient should be transported as appropriate.

+- In all cardiac arrests, consider treatable causes (i.e., "Hs and Ts"):

+- o H: hypothermia, hypoxia

+- o T: tension pneumothorax